jennifermarie6sl/p4/README.md

 ## Predictions Page
 ### Happiness Scores Trend Line by Country
-Visualize the trend line of happiness score by country.
+Visualize the trend of happiness score by country over the years of 2015 through 2019, including a data point for the predicted happiness score.

 Figure:

 ### Happiness Scores from Machine Learning Models
-Display the happiness scores by country for the actual score and the scores predicted by various machine learning models.
+Display the happiness scores by country for the actual score as well as the scores predicted by various machine learning models.

 Figure: